cokelaer/damona/doc/dev.rst

 Where are stored the containers ?
 ----------------------------------

 Since Dev 2021, we store containers with a DOI on Zenodo website.
 Originally, we stored some container here: https://cloud.sylabs.io/library/cokelaer/damona but we extended **Damona** so that it can fetch containers from other places.
-If you have your own containers, it is quite simple to create a registry and place it anywhere on the web and informa damona that you want to use that registry.
+If you have your own containers, it is quite simple to create a registry and place it anywhere on the web and inform damona that you want to use that registry.

 We have an example on https://biomics.pasteur.fr/salsa/damona